kingston0420/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is a Tic-Tac-Toe game that can be play with 2 players. <br/>
-Whoever coneects a line from three box wins the game. <br/>
+Whoever connects a line first wins the game. <br/>
 Compete with your friend to win!! <br/>
 [Demo Video](https://youtu.be/HmMEEtmvuvI)